gabastil/LabKeySchemaToMetadataConverter/README.md

 ## Annotation Schema Format - Text File

-Another format option for LabKey annotation schemas are text files (.txt).
+Another format option for LabKey annotation schemas are to directly create manually formatted text files (.txt).
 Using this option, there's no need to convert from a Word document.

-*To convert this type of schema to a json metadata file, use "convert_text_file_schema_to_json.cmd" instead of "convert_schema_to_json.cmd" while following the "Run Converter" instructions above*
+*To convert this type of schema to a json metadata file, use "convert_text_file_formatted_schema_to_json.cmd" instead of "convert_schema_to_json.cmd" while following the "Run Converter" instructions above*

 Each field must specify: